NabilThange/OHM-AI-FOR-BHARAT/ABOUT_OHM_AI_01_AWS.md

     - Enhanced mobile responsiveness
     - Performance optimization for large conversations

-    **AWS-Native Architecture:**
+    **AWS-Native Architecture Plan:**
-    - Built from the ground up using AWS services
+    - Will be built from the ground up using AWS services
     - Modular agent system leveraging Amazon Bedrock
     - DynamoDB for scalable NoSQL data storage
     - AppSync for real-time GraphQL subscriptions